 Once a pharmaceutical candidate is identified for development, it enters the preclinical testing stage.
 Preclinical tests include laboratory evaluations of product chemistry, toxicity and formulation, as well as animal studies.
 An IND sponsor must submit the results of the preclinical tests, together with manufacturing information and analytical data, to the FDA as part of the IND.
 The sponsor will also include a protocol detailing, among other things, the objectives of the first phase of the clinical trial, the parameters to be used in monitoring safety, and the effectiveness criteria to be evaluated, if the first phase lends itself to an efficacy evaluation.
 Some preclinical testing may continue even after the IND is submitted.
 The IND automatically becomes effective 30 days after receipt by the FDA, unless the FDA, within the 30-day time period, places the clinical trial on a clinical hold.
 In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can begin.
-Clinical holds also may be requirements, and the trials may not begin or continue until the FDA notifies the sponsor that the hold has been lifted.
+Clinical holds also may be imposed by the FDA at any time before or during clinical trials due to safety concerns about ongoing or proposed clinical trials or noncompliance with specific FDA requirements, and the trials may not begin or continue until the FDA notifies the sponsor that the hold has been lifted.